funktor/funktor.github.io/_posts/2025-02-04-demand-supply-forecasting-virtual-machines.markdown

 Static features and other time dependent features apart from the time series values helps to distinguish different time series i.e. different (VM, region, OS) tuples without actually using categorical variables to identify these.<br/><br/>
 The advantage is that if some new (VM, region, OS) tuple is added after the model is built, we can still get predictions using the last 30 days data.<br/><br/>
 If we had used categorical feature to identify the tuple, we cannot get predictions from the trained model because the model has not seen those features.<br/><br/>
-Some examples of static features are number of CPU cores in a VM, RAM and SSD size, set of hardwares where the VM can run and so on.<br/><br/>
+Some examples of generic static features are number of CPU cores in a VM, RAM and SSD sizes, set of hardwares where the VM can run and so on.<br/><br/>

 5. **Instead of `auto-regressive` model, we chose to use a `multi-horizon` forecast model.**<br/><br/>
 In auto-regressive model, we feed the prediction of day D as input to the network to generate prediction for day D+1 and so on.
 Thus to predict the demand forecast for day D+29, it would use last 29 days of predicted values and only 1 actual value.<br/><br/>
 If each prediction has some error, then the errors will accumulate over all the 29 days.
 Instead we prefer to use a multi-horizon model where the model predicts the forecasts for days D to D+29 in one-shot using only the actual values D-30 to D-1.<br/><br/>
+Multi-horizon models gave better metrics on MAPE and MSE values as compared to auto-regressive models.<br/><br/>

 6. **Using efficient data compression and time series `compression algorithms` as well as `sparse data structures` for distributed map-reduce jobs reduces processing times as well as memory usage.**<br/><br/>
 One of the tricky parts during the map-reduce operations is that the task results from each executor node could be well over few 100 GBs.
 Sending all the data over the network could consume significant network bandwidth and could be very slow.<br/><br/>